computorg/computorg.github.io/_pages/about.md

 science, which calls for higher standards in the publication of scientific results.
-Computo aims at promoting computational/algorithmic contributions in statistics and machine learning that provide insight into which models or methods are the most appropriate to address a specific scientific question.
+Computo aims at promoting computational/algorithmic contributions in statistics and machine learning (ML) that provide insight into which models or methods are the most appropriate to address a specific scientific question.

 The journal welcomes the following types of contributions:

-- New methods with original stats/ML developments, or numerical studies that illustrate theoretical results in stats/ML;
+- New **methods** with original stats/ML developments, or numerical studies that illustrate theoretical results in stats/ML;
-- Case studies or surveys on stats/ML methods to address a specific (type of) question in data analysis, neutral comparison studies that provide insight into when, how, and why the compared methods perform well or less well;
+- **Case studies** or **surveys** on stats/ML methods to address a specific (type of) question in data analysis, neutral comparison studies that provide insight into when, how, and why the compared methods perform well or less well;
-- Software/tutorial papers to present implementations of stats/ML algorithms or to feature the use of a package/toolbox.
+- **Software/tutorial papers** to present implementations of stats/ML algorithms or to feature the use of a package/toolbox.
+For such papers we expect not only the description of an existing implementation but also the study of a concrete use case.
+If applicable, a comparison to related works and appropriate benchmarking are also expected.

 <div class="info-block">
     <div class="info-block-header">Pre-submission enquiries</div>